-In addition to the regular ENMC workshop applications, where topics of the workshops originate from the workshop organisers, ENMC launches a call for themed workshops applications.
-This programme is set up to prepare the stepping stones for the future by listening to the needs of the neuromuscular patient and research community.
+In addition to the regular ENMC workshop applications, where topics of the workshops originate from the workshop organisers, ENMC is launching a call for themed workshops applications.
+This programme prepares the stepping stones for the future by listening to the needs of the neuromuscular patient and research community.
 With a “Themed Call”, ENMC provides workshop funding opportunities for 1 or 2 themed workshops per year, focusing on pre-identified themes which:

 - are of broader interest to more than one condition (transversal workshops)

 - are topics and/or diseases that are not often discussed in a workshop and are therefore unique

 - are groundbreaking, strategic and require development of a sustainable platform in the future

 At the 1st ENMC General Assembly Meeting in April 2023, the ENMC Full Partners, Associated Partners, members of the Research Committee and members of the Company Forum selected two themes:

 1. Challenges of complex drugs and therapies in neuromuscular disorders